Poy28/odin-recipes/README.md

 # odin-recipes
-My solution to odin's html exercise.
+My solution to odin's HTML exercise with CSS on it.